Paul Orndorff: Mid South Wrestling (1980–1982)

+Georgia Championship Wrestling (1982–1983)

-Orndorff reappeared in Georgia Championship Wrestling in early 1982 immediately launching into a feud with Buzz Sawyer over the NWA National Heavyweight Championship.
+Orndorff reappeared in Georgia Championship Wrestling in June 1982, immediately launching into a feud with Buzz Sawyer over the NWA National Heavyweight Championship.
 He won the gold on June 20, 1982.
 During the summer, he vacated the title to focus on pursuing the NWA World Champion "Nature Boy" Ric Flair.
 He was unsuccessful in his challenge and soon focused on the title he gave up.
 When Orndorff vacated the title, it was put on the line in a tournament that was won by The Super Destroyer.
 On August 19, 1982, Orndorff regained the title from the Super Destroyer.
 Orndorff next feuded with The Masked Superstar, with whom he traded the National Heavyweight title back and forth during the fall of 1982.
 Orndorff then traded the title back and forth with Super Destroyer.
 Frustrated with his inability to beat Orndorff for the National title, Larry Zbyszko paid Killer Tim Brooks $25,000 to do his dirty work.
 Brooks beat Orndorff with the help of a chair and won the title only to turn around and give it to Zbyszko.
 The fact that Zbyszko bought the title and did not win it forced NWA President Bob Geigel to step in and strip Zbyszko of the title.

-Orndorff then moved to New Japan Pro Wrestling for several months.
-He made two tours of Japan, the first in April.
-He wrestled Kengo Kimura, Riki Choshu, and Akira Maeda, as well as teaming up with Ed Leslie against Antonio Inoki and Seiji Sakaguchi.
-Orndorff returned in October and partnered with Big John Studd against Maeda and Sakaguchi, then faced Maeda again in singles competition.
+Orndorff left Georgia Championship Wrestling in June 1983.

+New Japan Pro-Wrestling (1983)

+Orndorff returned to NJPW in April 1983 as part of its "Big Fight Series II".
+In his returning match on April 1, he teamed with Ed Leslie in a loss to Antonio Inoki and Tatsumi Fujinami in Tokyo's Korakuen Hall.
+During the tour, he primarily teamed with Leslie or with Buddy Rose.
+In his final match of the tour, he lost to Akira Maeda in Tokyo's Kuramae Kokugikan.

+Orndorff returned to NJPW for his second tour of the year on July 22 as part of its "Summer Fight Series", teaming with Adrian Adonis and Brian Blair in a loss to Akira Maeda, Osamu Kido, and Tatsumi Fujinami in Hakodate.
+He wrestled his final match of the tour on August 4, defeating Ryuma Go in the Kuramae Kokugikan.

+Orndorff returned to NJPW for the third time in 1983 that October as part of its "Toukon Series", making what would be his final tour with the promotion.
+In his first match on October 7, he and Big John Studd wrestled Akira Maeda and Seiji Sakaguchi to a double count out in Tokyo's Korakuen Hall.
+He wrestled his last match for NJPW in November 3, defeating Masanobu Kurisu in the Kuramae Kokugikan.